FM (2010); IM (2012); GM (2013); Asian U12 Champion (2010); World U12 Champion (2010).

 Rating and Ranking

-Wei's standard rating as at 1 August 2014 is 2638, and at the age of 14 years 5 months and 23 days he is the youngest player ever to achieve 2600.
+Wei's standard rating as at 1 October 2014 is 2639, 6 points down from his highest rating he set in the previous month, and at the age of 14 years 5 months and 23 days he is the youngest player ever to achieve 2600.
 He is ranked as the #2 U16 in the world.
-Other ranking statistics relevant to the 14-year old are that he is ranked #9 in China and #9 Junior (U20) in the world.
+Other ranking statistics relevant to the 15-year old are that he is ranked #9 in China and #7 Junior (U20) in the world.
 His rapid rating is 2600, while his blitz rating is 2575.

 Sources and References